Bulkeley Stadium, Gone But Not Forgotten

 Morgan G. Bulkeley Stadium

-• Location: Hanmer Street & George Street, off Franklin Avenue Hartford, Connecticut.
+• Location: Hanmer Street & George Street, off of Franklin Avenue in Hartford, Connecticut.

 • Capacity: 12,500